 - Heat the ghee/vegetable oil over medium heat.

 - Allow to sizzle for about a minute and then add the spicesc.
 The curry will darken as the turmeric fries away.

 - Throw in the potatoes (if using) and the heated curry sauce.
 Stir to combine while adding the pre-cooked lamb pieces.

-- Stir in the yogurt one tablespoon at a time followed by the vinegar.
+- Stir in the yogurt one tablespoon at a time followed by the vinegar and tomato paste.

 - Check for seasoning and then sprinkle with the chopped coriander and season to taste with salt and pepper.